 If that doesn't sound appealing, keep in mind that this film is absolutely gorgeous.
 Broad pans and lingering shots are used just about any time combat isn't going on, which is most of the time.

-was released in 2008 in Japan by the Ace Combat
+, was released in 2008 in Japan by Namco Bandai

 .
 Plotwise, it's a prequel.

 The film provides examples of:

 - Absurdly Youthful Mother: Kusanagi has an 8 year old daughter, but is still physically an adolescent herself.
 Mizuki tells Yuuichi that Kusanagi is her Cool Big Sis, implying she doesn't know the truth herself.